beranek1/php-web-analytics/README.md

 ## Usage
 * Place webanalytics.php and websettings.php in the same directory as your own php scripts, and modify the database parameters in websettings.php.
 #### OR
-* Place only webanalytics.php in the same directory as your own php scripts and modify the database parameters in webanalytics.php.
+* Place only webanalytics.php in the same directory as your own php scripts and modify the database parameters in webanalytics.php as well as webstatistics.php.

-websettings.php / webanalytics.php
+websettings.php / webanalytics.php / webstatistics.php
 ```php
 $web_analytics_db = new web_db_manager("mysql:dbname=database;host=127.0.0.1", "user", "password");
 ```